-Battery Point is rather a special place as there is a deep water channel, the King Road, just metres away and large ships pass closer to shore here than anywhere else in the UK.
+Battery Point is rather a special place.
+Large ships pass closer to shore here than anywhere else in the UK because there is a deep water channel, the King Road, a few metres offshore.

 The tiny figures of a mother and child on the metal walkway get a grand stand view of this large cargo vessel.
 On a high spring tide the water rises to over 14 metres covering the surrounding rocks completely.